Węgorzewo

-Węgorzewo (/pl/; until 1946 Węgobork; Angerburg; Masurian: Wéngobork) is a tourist town on the Angrapa River in northeastern Poland, within the historical region of Masuria.
+Węgorzewo (/pl/; until 1946 Węgobork; Angerburg) is a tourist town on the Angrapa River in northeastern Poland, within the ethnographic region of Masuria.
 It is the seat of Węgorzewo County in the Warmian-Masurian Voivodeship and is located not far from the border with Russia's Kaliningrad Oblast.
 Lake Mamry is close to the town.

 Etymology

 The town's names in different languages are derived from local names for European eels, which used to live in the area in great numbers.
 The German name Angerburg is derived from the Old Prussian word for eel, Anger, which the German Teutonic Knights appropriated after conquering the Old Prussians.
 The Polish name Węgorzewo (and the older Węgobork) is derived from Węgorz, while the local Lithuanian names Ungura and Unguris comes from Ungurys.
 A Lithuanian variation is Angerburgas.

 History

 Beginnings

 The town was first mentioned in a 1335 chronicle as Angirburg, or "eel castle", a settlement of the Teutonic Knights with a block house, a palisade, and a watchtower.
 A 1341 document reported that the Teutonic Order had bestowed land on the river Angerapp (Angrapa) upon twelve Old Prussians for their loyal service.
 The Grand Duke of Lithuania, Kęstutis, destroyed the castle in 1365, although it was rebuilt in 1398.
 The completion of the stone castle Angerburg allowed the Teutonic Knights to increase development of the surrounding countryside.